 During my weekend of highs and lows in Amsterdam (as one of a group of 5 girls) the one place we all said we were keen to visit was Anne Frank’s house, so I was pleased to finally get to experience the important historical location first-hand.

-The fact that one of the group revealed on our way there that “I haven’t got a clue who Anne Frank is – I’ve never even heard of the woman” led me to believe that perhaps I wasn’t amongst the keenest of military and social historians…
+The fact that one of our group revealed on our way there that “I haven’t got a clue who Anne Frank is – I’ve never even heard of the woman” led me to believe that perhaps I wasn’t amongst the keenest of historians…

 The wait was long and the wait was cold – extremely cold on a wintery day – and the queue moved very very slowly.
 Tickets are available online in advance but because these Dutch canalside buildings are typically tall and narrow that means one thing for masses of people wanting to see the same tourist attraction: you have to wait for people to leave before you can get in.

-We waited around 3 hours on a Saturday morning and although the rest of the party seemed underwhelmed (I’m not sure what they were expecting but I’d like to extend my most honest and cringing apologies to the Jewish family who overheard one of the girls say with a completely unintentional pun: “Well that was an anticlimax – can we go to the Sex Museum now?”) – I thought it was a really special experience.
+We waited around 3 hours on the weekend of Holocaust Memorial Day and although the rest of the party seemed underwhelmed (I’m not sure what they were expecting but I’d like to extend my most honest and cringing apologies to the Jewish family who overheard one of the girls say with a completely unintentional pun: “Well that was an anticlimax – can we go to the Sex Museum now?”) – I thought it was a really special experience.

 History Brought to Life